superwf/ts-gear/README.md

 `ts-gear` try most to resolve all thses issues.

-1. Each request is an independ function, best for tree shake.
+1. Each request is an independ function, best for **TREE SHAKE**.

-1. Try most to generate generic types, if fail, you can update config `keepGeneric: false` to generate your service that at least can work.
+1. Try most to generate **generic types**, if fail, you can update config `keepGeneric: false` to generate your service that at least can work.

-1. Use prettier to output service files, and the prettier config can be configured.
+1. Use **prettier** to output service files, and the prettier config can be configured.

-1. Use `ts-morph` for most ast operation, so most error occur in code generating step, not runtime step.
+1. Use `ts-morph` for most **ast operation**, so most error occur in code generating step, not runtime step.

-1. Automatically Support OpenAPI Specification v2 and v3, no need to appoint in config file.
+1. Automatically **Support OpenAPI Specification v2 and v3**, no need to appoint in config file.

 ## Example